-As Tom Petty sings, “She was an American Girl, raised on promises,” and as the song goes, I did find there was “a little more to life somewhere else” studying, working, and writing in London on and off for the past 10 years.
+As Tom Petty sings, “She was an American Girl, raised on promises,” and as the song goes, I did find there was “a little more to life somewhere else” studying, working, and writing in London on and off for 10 years.

 As a professional writer and digital publisher I enjoy pushing to achieve high standards that I set for myself– and like every writer the “good pressure” of a killer deadline.
 Planning, creating, managing, and amplifying written and visual content; nurturing and motivating young writers; and building brands are a few of my strongest passions.